+This area is the lair of a truly hideous creature - a hydra abomination.
 The hydra, having long outgrown the ability to leave the caves, preys on anything and everything that stumbles into its cave.
 The underlings in Areas U8, U9, and U10 have come to fear the creature and naively feed it sacrifices regularly, for fear of "bringing its wrath" (it roars loudly if these feedings are delayed).

-The reason for the hydra's special nature is found on the opposite side of the room, half-buried in fallen rubble - the rusted remains of a smashed hover car (useless), its internal fusion engine cracked open.
-The far part of the room radiates a potent 500 Rads, which has caused the mutation of the creature into its current, dangerous state.
+The reason for the hydra abomination's special nature is found on the opposite side of the room, half-buried in fallen rubble - the rusted remains of a smashed hover car (useless), its internal fusion engine cracked open.
+The far part of the room is Moderately irradiated, which has caused the mutation of the creature into its current, dangerous state.